BeBOP-OBON/fram_protocol_collection/DNAextraction_FRAM.md

 16. Place the Spin Filter basket into a **clean 2 ml Collection Tube** (provided).
 17. Shake to **mix Solution PW4** before use.
 Add **650 l of Solution PW4** and centrifuge at **13,000 x g for 1 minute**. _(make sure that solution PW4 is mixed up quite well because it is a high concentrated salt solution!)_
 18. Discard the flow through and add **650 l of Ethanol** _(before it was called solution PW5)_ and centrifuge at **13,000 x g for 1 minute**.
+19. Discard the flow through and centrifuge again at 13,000 x g for 2 minutes to remove residual wash. _(make sure that there is no remaining solution on the filter membrane!)_

 1. Step 1